facebookresearch/hydra/website/docs/tutorials/basic/5_composition.md

 ---
 id: composition
-title: Composing a configuration
+title: Putting it all together
 ---

 The product manager had an idea:
-She wants my_app to support creating arbitrary database schemas, on all supported databases!
+She wants my_app to support 3 schemas on 2 different databases and 2 kinds of UI for start.
+More will come later.
-She also wants to have two kinds of UI - a full UI to create and view databases and a view only UI.
-You are the fall guy.
-Before you even start, she tells you there are already 3 database schema you need to support, and more are coming soon.
-You also got a feeling that this is only the beginning - who knows what idea she will have next?

-At this point, you already have 2 supported databases, 3 schemas, and 2 ui modes.
-This is a total of 12 combinations.
-Adding another supported database will bring this to 18 combinations.
+This is easy using config groups.
+Each new schema, database, or UI will add a single config file to the corresponding config group.
+Compare this to the common alternative of creating a separate config file for each combination.
+The number of config files would then grow combinatorially.
-Creating 18 files is not a good idea, if you wanted to make a change such as renaming `db.user` to `db.username` you would have to do it 18 times!
+Not only that, but if you wanted to make a change such as renaming `db.user` to `db.username` you would have to do it 12 times instead of once!

-Composition to the rescue!
-To solve this with Hydra, add a config group for each new dimension (`schema` and `ui`):

 ``` text title="Directory layout"
 ├── conf